byzin/Zisc/README.md

 Zisc provides C++ utility classes and functions which can be commonly used.

-Zisc is a library separated from [Zivc][zivc] for easy maintenance.
+Zisc is a library separated from [Zisc][zisc] for easy maintenance.

 **Z**ivc m**isc**ellaneous C++ library